grillzwitu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 13-change_group: Change the name of the group owner of the file 'hello' to 'holberton'.
 - 14-change_owner_and_group: Change the owner to 'betty' and group owner to 'holberton' for all files and directories in the working directory.
 - 15-symbolic_link_permissions: Change the owner and group owner names to 'betty' and  'holberton' respectively for the symbolic link 'hello'.
+- 16-of_only: Change the owner of the file 'hello' to 'betty' only if it is owned by the user 'guillame'.